Towards Architecture-Agnostic Untrained Network Priors for Image Reconstruction with Frequency Regularization: Method

-\section{Preliminaries}
+\subsection{Preliminaries}

-\textbf{Accelerated MRI} The goal of accelerated MRI reconstruction is to recover a desired image \(\mathbf{x \in \mathbb{C}}^n\) (\(n = n_h\times n_w\)) from a set of under-sampled \textit{k}-space measurements.
-We focus on a multi-coil scheme in which the measurements are obtained as:
+\textbf{Accelerated MRI} The goal of accelerated MRI reconstruction is to recover a desired image \(\mathbf{x \in \mathbb{C}}^n\) (\(n = n_{\text{h}}\times n_{\text{w}}\)) from a set of under-sampled \textit{k}-space measurements.
+We focus on a multi-coil scheme in which the forward model is defined as